 Jump to the content of the page

-Tensile testers from 5 kN up to 2,500 for determination of the tensile strength of a material
+Tensile testing machines from 5 to 2,500 kN for determination of the tensile strength of a material

 A tensile tester or tensile testing machine is used to determine the strength and deformation behavior of a material up to the point of fracture.
 Choosing the right tensile testing machine depends on the material to be tested and the standard(s) that must be followed.